3DNow!: 3DNow! Professional

 3DNow!
-Professional is a trade name used to indicate processors that combine 3DNow! technology with a complete SSE instructions set (such as SSE1, SSE2 or SSE3).
+Professional is a trade name used to indicate processors that combine 3DNow! technology with a complete SSE instructions set (such as SSE, SSE2 or SSE3).
 The Athlon XP was the first processor to carry the 3DNow!
-Professional trade name, and was the first product in the Athlon family to support the complete SSE1 instruction set (for the total of: 21 original 3DNow! instructions; five 3DNow! extension DSP instructions; 19 MMX extension instructions; and 52 additional SSE instructions for complete SSE1 compatibility).
+Professional trade name, and was the first product in the Athlon family to support the complete SSE instruction set (for the total of: 21 original 3DNow! instructions; five 3DNow! extension DSP instructions; 19 MMX extension instructions; and 52 additional SSE instructions for complete SSE compatibility).

 3DNow! and the Geode GX/LX

-The Geode GX and Geode LX added two new 3DNow! instructions which are currently absent in all the other processors.
+The Geode GX and Geode LX added two new 3DNow! instructions which is absent in all other processors.

 3DNow! "professional" instructions unique to the Geode GX/LX are the following: